black-sheep-dev/sailfish-os-torrents/README.md

 ### Creating a torrent file
-The easiest way is to use mktorrent command line utily:
+The easiest way is to use mktorrent command line utility:

 > mktorrent -a http://tracker.opentrackr.org:1337/announce -l 22 -s PATH-TO-YOUR-RELEASE.zip